 As an author, I have collected resources around writing and self-publishing books.
 My list contains trusted book cover designers, website creators, editors, graphic designers, photographers, and so on.
 I share the list with other interested authors, especially those first-time authors who aren’t sure where or how to start.
 It is my way of paying it forward since I was blessed by an incredible author who took me under her wing and mentored me through the process.
 Her mentorship helped me sidestep scams and saved me tons of money in the long-run.

-Interested in my resources, sign up for my newsletter.
+Interested in my resources, go to LinkedIn.

 ☑ Tip 6: Connect with Your Alumni Group (School, Company, Organization/Association)